 Next, find an unmapped sidewalk and click on the Line tool to lay down a starting point for the sidewalk.
-Always begin your starting point at the start of the sidewalk as your lines cannot cross over each other.
-Also, try not to draw lines that are too long; you can draw intermediary points along the sidewalk as you are mapping!
-Once you are finished mapping your designated sidewalk, map the endpoint, and click on the endpoint.
+Always begin at the start of the sidewalk or the end of another sidewalk line.
+Also, try not to draw lines that are too long; you can click to draw intermediary points.

+To finish the line, map the endpoint then either click on the endpoint again, hit escape, or hit enter.

 After you do this, a Select feature type menu appears on the left.
 Here you can select Sidewalk.
-(You can also map Marked Crosswalks and Curbs on the map if you would like, too!
+(You can also map Marked Crosswalks)

-aImportant: Any features you map ought to be anchored by another feature either already mapped by another contributor or by a feature you will create; moreover, creating sidewalks without clicking on every intersection is totally reasonable.
-The system is going to issue warnings about this – you'll need to either connect the features (usually what's going on) or add a bridge or other 3d understanding to explain why the objects overlap in open street map.
+You might see a yellow warning box in the menu.
+Any features you map should be anchored by another feature either already mapped or a feature you will create.
+You'll need to either connect the features (usually what's going on) or add a bridge or other 3d understanding to explain why the objects overlap in open street map.
+Note: Creating sidewalks without clicking on every intersection is totally reasonable.